How to Choose Storage Vials: Threading, F217 Liners & Seal Integrity

 What’s the main difference between autosampler vials and storage vials?

-Autosampler vials typically feature open-top caps with septa designed for repeated injections, while storage vials use solid-top lined caps to provide a tighter seal for long-term storage and volatile compounds.
+Autosampler vials typically use open-top caps with septa designed for repeated injections, while storage vials use solid-top lined caps to provide a tighter seal for long-term storage and volatile compounds.

 Why choose F217 liners for storage applications?

 F217 liners combine chemical resistance with resilience.
-The PE layers prevent solvent degradation, and the foam core maintains consistent compression, ensuring a durable, reusable seal for extended sample storage.
+The polyethylene layers provide broad compatibility, while the foam core maintains consistent compression, helping create a durable, reusable seal for extended sample storage.

 Can I use storage vials for LC or GC analysis?